Chasing the light: Shadowing, collimation, and the super-Eddington growth of infant black holes in JWST broad-line AGNs: Shadowing

+We revisit the shadowing formalism of \citet[]{Madau1988}, extended to account for the curvilinear limb of the funnel outer rim that becomes relevant at high inclinations.
+The observed flux at distance $D$ is

-where ${\hat N}$ is the outward normal to the surface, ${\hat n}$ is the direction of the line of sight, and $\Sigma_{\rm obs}$ is the surface area not obscured by the disk itself.
-Let us specify a line of sight in the $xz$-plane of a Cartesian coordinate system $xyz$ centered on the black hole, and denote with $i$ the angle between the line of sight and the rotation $z$-axis.
-The direction vector $\hat n$ can then be written as
+where $\hat N$ is the outward unit normal, $\hat n$ is the line-of-sight unit vector (from the surface element toward the observer), and $\Sigma_{\rm vis}$ is the portion of the emitting surface not obscured by the disk itself.
+We adopt a Cartesian frame $(x,y,z)$ centered on the black hole, with the line of sight in the $xz$-plane at inclination $i$ to the $z$ axis,